Skip to content

 Title IX of the Education Amendments of 1972 protects individuals from sex or gender-based discrimination, including discrimination based on gender-identity, in educational programs and activities that receive federal funding.

 Any NU community member who has experienced such discrimination, sexual assault, relationship violence, stalking, coercion, and/or sexual harassment, is encouraged to seek help.
 Confidential support and guidance can be found through University Health and Counseling Services staff and the Center for Spiritual Dialogue and Service clergy members.
-For reporting options and clarity on confidential and non-confidential options, please see Boston Campus Resources and Reporting Options.
+For reporting options and clarity on confidential and non-confidential options, please consult this website for the Office for University Equity and Compliance.

 Faculty members are considered “responsible employees” at Northeastern University, meaning they are required to report all allegations of sex or gender-based discrimination to the Title IX Coordinator.
 For additional information and assistance please see the Title IX page.